quantling/JudiLing.jl/docs/src/index.md

 Acc for train: 1.0
 ```

-The second sequence finding algorithm is usually faster than the first, but does not
-provide learnability estimates.
+The second sequence finding algorithm is usually faster than the first, but does not provide positional learnability estimates.

 ```julia
 res_build = JudiLing.build_paths(